Rikenunes8/SendEmail/README.md

 # Send Google Email

-Personal project to configure, built and send emails.

-This can be used to automatize emails by send them from terminal with all necessary parameters.
+This can be used to automatize emails by send them from command line with all necessary parameters.